Note11 May 2025

 Hiring accelerates on imaginary revenue.
 Roadmaps expand toward impossible futures.
 Marketing bets stack up like chips in a game no one can win.
 Admitting the forecast is wrong means questioning every decision it supported, so the questions never arrive.
 Capable teams walk straight off cliffs while still consulting the map.
 The best ones put the spreadsheet down often enough to check the ground beneath them.

-Used responsibly, a forecast should orient you without binding you.
+A forecast should orient without binding you.
 Ranges beat single points: forty to fifty-five percent growth, with retention holding, hiring on track, and conversion rates steady.
 Each number tied to conditions that must hold for it to remain valid.

 Scenarios matter: a stretch case, a base case, a worst case, and one labeled "Oh No." The point is to recognize the triggers for each before you're forced to decide under pressure.
 Forecasts must stay alive through interrogation.
 Something always changes mid-quarter: a lost customer, a missed hire, a market turn.
 Updating isn't maintenance.
 It is the job.